-The constant $\eta$ appearing in the statement of Proposition \ref{prop:modtest} resembles what is referred to in \citet[p.\ 625]{AS13} as an infinitesimal uniformity factor.
-Its role is to control the limiting rejection rate at null configurations for which $R(u)<u$ almost everywhere.
-At such configurations, both the test statistic $\hat S$ and modified bootstrap critical value $\tilde c_{1-\alpha}$ converge in probability to zero, making it difficult to characterize the rejection rate within our first-order asymptotic framework.
-See \citet[pp.\ 559--560]{DH16}, \citet[pp.\ 15--16]{BS19} and \citet[p.\ 195]{SB21} for further discussion of infinitesimal uniformity factors in closely related contexts.
-Also see \citet{LSW10}, where the regularity condition introduced in Definition 3 plays a similar role to an infinitesimal uniformity factor by excluding null configurations at which the test statistic and critical value converge in probability to zero. \citet{DH16} recommend setting $\eta$ equal to a very small value such as $10^{-6}$ in practice, and using $\max\{\tilde c_{1-\alpha},\eta\}$ as a critical value rather than $\tilde c_{1-\alpha}$, but they report that in numerical simulations there is no difference between setting $\eta=10^{-6}$ and $\eta=0$.
-We have found the same in the numerical simulations reported in Section \ref{section.sim}, and on this basis recommend ignoring the infinitesimal uniformity factor and using $\tilde c_{1-\alpha}$ as a critical value.
-We conjecture that Proposition \ref{prop:modtest}(ii) remains true with $\eta=0$, but have not been able to rigorously establish this claim.
+The role of the constant $\eta$ appearing in the statement of \cref{prop:modtest} is to control the limiting rejection frequency at null configurations with zero measure contact set, i.e.\ case (ii).
+At such configurations both the test statistic $\hat S$ and modified bootstrap critical value $\tilde c_{1-\alpha}$ converge in probability to zero, making it difficult to characterize the rejection frequency within our first-order asymptotic framework.
+See \citet[pp.\ 559--560]{DH16}, \citet[pp.\ 15--16]{BS19} and \citet[p.\ 195]{SB21} for further discussion of this issue.
+Also see \citet{LSW10}, where the regularity condition introduced in Definition 3 plays a similar role to $\eta$ by excluding null configurations at which the critical value converges in probability to zero.
+In \citet{DH16} it is recommended to set $\eta$ equal to a very small value such as $10^{-6}$ in practice, and to use $\max\{\tilde c_{1-\alpha},\eta\}$ as a critical value rather than $\tilde c_{1-\alpha}$; however it is also reported that in numerical simulations there is no difference between setting $\eta=10^{-6}$ and $\eta=0$.
+We have found the same in numerical simulations and on this basis recommend setting $\eta=0$.